 All facilities have been completed with the exception of a remotely operated salinity monitoring and control system.
-Installation of the original supervisory control and data acquisition (SCADA) system began in 2004; however, equipment problems persisted and the Bureau of Reclamation continues to evaluate the equipment to ensure it meets project specifications.
+Installation of the original supervisory control and data acquisition (SCADA) system has occurred; however, equipment problems persist and the Bureau of Reclamation continues to evaluate the equipment to ensure it meets project specifications.
+Implementation of control strategies for the Variable Speed Motor Controller is in discussions.